The University of Texas MD Anderson Cancer Center is committed to full compliance with all applicable laws, rules and guidelines.

 MD Anderson's Code of Conduct: Ten Principles

-Maintain a working knowledge of, and adhere to, both the letter and the spirit of all applicable local, state, and federal laws, rules, and guidelines, as well as The University of Texas System and MD Anderson rules, policies, procedures, and compliance plans.
+Know and follow the letter and the spirit of applicable laws, rules, and guidelines, as well as UT System and MD Anderson rules, policies, procedures, and compliance plans.

-Conduct all research in a manner consistent with applicable legal, ethical, and professional requirements, as well as MD Anderson policies and procedures.
+Perform all research efforts in ways consistent with applicable legal, ethical and professional requirements, as well as MD Anderson rules, policies and procedures.

-Refrain from: (a) soliciting or accepting gifts, favors, benefits, services, or items of value in return for preferential treatment or patient referrals; or (b) offering or paying to anyone gifts, favors, benefits, services, or items of value in return for patient referrals.
+In general, you can’t accept or give gifts, favors, benefits, services, or items of value — especially in return for preferential treatment or patient referrals.

-Refrain from using MD Anderson resources, including time, funds, equipment, or other resources in a wasteful manner, for personal benefit or gain, to harm another person, for political activity, or for illegal activity.
+Don’t use any MD Anderson resources, including your time and your colleagues’ time, in a wasteful manner, for personal benefit, to harm someone, for political activity, or for illegal activity.

-Act with honesty and good faith in all matters, and refrain from engaging in discriminatory, harassing, retaliatory, inappropriate, or intimidating and/or disruptive behaviors.
+Act with honesty and good faith in all matters.
+Don’t engage in discriminatory, harassing, retaliatory, inappropriate, intimidating, or disruptive behaviors.